 7. Reducing Maintenance

 Watering is one form of maintenance, so planning for less water use also cuts down on your maintenance time.
-Likewise, plants that need less water also tend to need pruning, deadheading, cold and wind protection, pest control, and other forms of care.
+Likewise, plants that need less water also tend to need less pruning, deadheading, cold and wind protection, pest control, and other forms of care.
 All of this is consistent with the overall strategy of xeriscape design: less water, less time, less care.

 Hardscaping in a Xeriscape